jdmcmahon03/jdmcmahon03.github.io/Guessing.md

 --> End([End])
 ```

- Description of Each Step in the Process
+# Description of Each Step in the Process
- Generate Random Number: The computer would generate a random number that the player would then have to guess.
+- Generate Random Number: The computer would generate a random number that the player would then have to guess.
- Set Attempts: The attempt number would start at 0 and increase by 1 after each guess.
+-Set Attempts: The attempt number would start at 0 and increase by 1 after each guess.
- Prompt Plater To Input Guess: A display would pop up after the computer generates a number informing the player to input their guess which would be a whole number.
+- Prompt Plater To Input Guess: A display would pop up after the computer generates a number informing the player to input their guess which would be a whole number.
- Valdiate the Input as Invalid or Valid number: An invalid input could be a fraction, decimal, symbol, or letter.
+- Valdiate the Input as Invalid or Valid number: An invalid input could be a fraction, decimal, symbol, or letter.
 If the player inputted an invalid number(input) a display    message would prompt up informing the player to put a valid input.
 A valid input would be a whole number such as 1,42,23,87.
- Check Player Guess: The computer would check the players guess to see if it was low, high, or the correct number.
+- Check Player Guess: The computer would check the players guess to see if it was low, high, or the correct number.
- Is Guess to Low: Display's a message to the player that the guess is to low, try again
+- Is Guess to Low: Display's a message to the player that the guess is to low, try again
- Is Guess to High: Display's a message to the player that the guess is to high, try again
+- Is Guess to High: Display's a message to the player that the guess is to high, try again
- Correct Guess: Displays a message that the number guessed was correct which would then end the game.
+- Correct Guess: Displays a message that the number guessed was correct which would then end the game.
- End: Game ends due to correct number being guessed.
+- End: Game ends due to correct number being guessed.